Pranjal0502/Power-BI-project/README.md

 # Power-BI-project
-This is HR Analytics project
+This is HR Analytics project.

-Includes Power BI Dashboard
+It shows which factors are responsible for employee attrition from the company using Power BI dashboard